Kruer-Lab/wes_gatk_v2/README.md

 The `nextflow.config` file is very flexible and it is easy to adjust directory paths and resource allocations.
 Do not feel limited by the default directory locations.
 These merely act as a starting point for working with this workflow.

-Slurm jobs process settings are specified in the `nextflow.config` file under the `cluster` scope.
+Slurm jobs process settings are specified in the `nextflow.config` file under the `clusterAgave` and `clusterSol` scopes.
 These may be altered if needed if jobs are failing due to insufficient resource allocations.
-Jobs are automatically resubmitted with more time allowances which should cover edge cases such as large samples taking an unusually large amount of time.
+Jobs are automatically resubmitted with more time and memory allowances which should cover edge cases such as large samples taking an unusually large amount of resources and time.

 ## Manual resource installation
 1. Install the `gsutil` tool: https://cloud.google.com/storage/docs/gsutil_install